TheDarkTrumpet/docker-tcp-with-go/README.md

 # Project Dependencies

-At a minimum, you need to have docker and docker-compose installed.
+At a minimum, you need to have docker and docker-compose installed on a system (or see the provided lab below)

-If you wish to build the applications/containers, you need to have the following installed:
+If you wish to build the applications, outside the containers, you need to have the following installed:
 1. golang
 2. npm